 Is your clear retainer turning yellow?
-Then using harsh-chemicals like Polident is not the answer.
-The FDA issued a warning recommending to avoid cleaning solutions that contain persulfate!
+Then using harsh chemicals like Polident is not the answer.
+The FDA issued a warning recommending avoiding cleaning solutions that contain persulfate!

 To keep your retainer from staining, use baking soda.
 This substance is safe, effective, and has antibacterial properties!